 It's important to remember: music first, theory second ... it's up to us to turn the latter into the former.

-Fugue subjects (themes) usually begin on the 1st or 5th scale degrees of the home key; if the subject begins on the octave or 1st degree of the key, then the answer (the transposition by which the subject is repeated in similar manner) should follow on the 5th degree of the key (i.e., the answer is in the upper 5th, or dominant); if the subject begins instead on the 5th degree of the key, then the answer should follow on the 1st degree of the key (i.e., the answer is in the upper 4th, or subdominant); this could take the form of a real answer in the subdominant key OR a tonal answer in the dominant key.
+If the subject begins on the octave or 1st degree of the key, then the answer (the transposition by which the subject is repeated in similar manner) generally follows on the 5th degree of the key (i.e., the answer is in the upper 5th, or dominant); if the subject begins instead on the 5th degree of the key, then the answer should follow on the 1st degree of the key (i.e., the answer is in the upper 4th, or subdominant); this could take the form of a real answer in the subdominant key OR a tonal answer in the dominant key.

-A subject beginning on the 2nd degree of the scale is generally answered by the 6th degree, and vice versa; the 3rd degree would be answered by the 7th degree, and vice versa; and the 4th degree, like the 5th degree, is answered by the 1st degree, and vice versa.
+A subject beginning on the 2nd degree of the scale is generally answered by the 6th degree, and vice versa; the 3rd degree is generally answered by the 7th degree, and vice versa; and the 4th degree, like the 5th degree, is answered by the 1st degree, and vice versa.

 Many theorists teach that fugue subjects DO NOT begin on scale degree 3 because the answer would have to begin on 7 (leading tone), a 5th higher than 3, and that is impossible because tonic harmony prevails as the answer begins, dovetailed as it is with the end of the subject.

-While this premise is good, it does not take into consideration those subjects which have a tail (last few notes) which point strongly to the dominant.
+This premise does not take into consideration those subjects which have a tail (last few notes) which point strongly to the dominant.

 In such a case, the answer can be real and in the dominant key with a pleasing effect overall and no sense of unprepared dissonance.